Kaikōura Penguins

 Protecting Penguins

-Since February 2024, the Trust has coordinated efforts to urgently protect little penguin/kororā in Kaikōura.
-With only a few handfuls of kororā remaining in the district, it is critical that known threats are mitigated and safe breeding habitat is provided.
-Given high mortality rates in relation to decreased ocean productivity (climate change and overfishing), plus secondary threats (e.g. dog attacks on unwell beach cast penguins), rehabilitating starving or injured penguins is simply not enough, and represents a stretcher at the bottom of the cliff.
+The Trust is coordinating efforts to urgently protect little penguin/kororā in Kaikōura.
+With only few kororā remaining in the district, it is critical that known threats are mitigated and safe breeding habitat is provided.
+Given high mortality rates in relation to decreased ocean productivity (e.g. climate change and overfishing), plus secondary threats (e.g. dog attacks on beach cast penguins), rehabilitating starving or injured penguins is simply not enough, and represents a stretcher at the bottom of the cliff.
 This work is focused on community guardianship.

 Conservation Efforts

 The Trust is serving as a facilitator to enable penguin conservation efforts.
 Habitat restoration involves collaborating with DOC, Kaikōura District Council, penguin conservation groups, scientists and volunteers.
-To date 56 penguin nest boxes have been built, with 35 new boxes installed.
-Alongside providing nesting material, creating new penguin safe zones, cleaning sites out (addressing mould by providing additional access and ventilation), upgrading delapidated built-in nest boxes, adding more traps, placing signage, and initiating native planting.
+To date over 60 penguin nest boxes have been built, with 40 new boxes installed.
+Alongside providing nesting material, creating new penguin safe zones, upgrading delapidated built-in nest boxes, adding more traps, placing signage, and initiating native planting.
 The next stage is focused on implementing additional penguin areas.